Why Food Manufacturers Need to Understand Shelf Life Testing

 9. Lipid Deterioration

 For low moisture, high-fat foods—i.e., 25% or more fat—lipid oxidation can be tracked by measuring the changes using peroxide values.
 For high moisture foods, thiobarbituric acid (TBA) values are often used to detect lipid oxidation.
-The best rancidity measure for low moisture, low-fat foods is the hexanal2method, provided the fat contains linoleic acid.
+The best rancidity measure for low moisture, low-fat foods is the hexanal2 method, provided the fat contains linoleic acid.

 10. Microbiological Tests